 There is a need to provide for growth in Sandwell, to enable it to provide capacity for economic prosperity, while also recognising and protecting the most sensitive environmental resources and ensuring that proposed development does not adversely affect certain areas unduly.
 The overall effect of Sandwell’s strategy therefore is to direct housing growth and employment land development to the existing built-up area and onto brownfield sites wherever possible.

-The Spatial Strategy also seeks to protect other green spaces within Sandwell, including parks, open spaces and land with value for biodiversity, nature conservation and ecology.
+The Spatial Strategy also seeks to protect green spaces within Sandwell, including parks, open spaces and land with value for biodiversity, nature conservation and ecology.
 All these areas provide valuable open areas for recreation and ecology and contribute to a network of spaces across the wider Black Country that allows access to the surrounding countryside, including for wildlife.

 Duty to Co-operate

 This Plan will look to meet housing and employment land needs within Sandwell in the first instance.
 However, it is apparent that the capacity of the borough is very limited.
 The Council recognises that it is not possible to provide for all the identified housing and employment land needs within its administrative boundaries, given the circumstances around land deliverability, extant land-use constraints and the need to protect its unique natural and built heritage.
+It will continue to regularly monitor the land supply position and keep under review any opportunities for additional supply with the borough over the plan period.
+Mechanisms for such monitoring and review include:

+an annual Strategic Housing Land Availability Assessment (wherein density and other capacity assumptions can be reconsidered and a Call for Sites undertaken);

+the Brownfield Register;

+the forthcoming Sandwell Design Code, Masterplans or any equivalent for specific areas or sites;

+the Housing Delivery Test Action Plan (where applicable); and

+the Authority Monitoring Report.

-The SLP aims to allocate sites for 10,434 new homes in Sandwell over the period 2024-41, compared to a local housing need of 26,350 (2024 – 2041) homes; this means there is a shortfall of 15,916 homes.
+The SLP aims to allocate sites for 11,901 new homes in Sandwell over the period 2024-41, compared to a local housing need of 26,350 (2024 – 2041) homes; this means there is a shortfall of 14,449 homes.